NGC 5474

-Among the Pinwheel Galaxy's companions, this galaxy is the closest to the Pinwheel Galaxy itself.
-The gravitational interaction between NGC 5474 and the Pinwheel Galaxy has strongly distorted the former.
-As a result, the disk is offset relative to the nucleus.
+A previous interaction with the Pinwheel Galaxy left NGC 5474 strongly distorted, with the disk is offset relative to the nucleus.
 The star formation in this galaxy (as traced by hydrogen spectral line emission) is also offset from the nucleus.
 NGC 5474 shows some signs of a spiral structure.
 As a result, this galaxy is often classified as a dwarf spiral galaxy, a relatively rare group of dwarf galaxies.